Hair dryer

 See it in action

 The finished video will show our inverter heat pump running on battery power, the live watt draw as the system ramps, and how quiet it sounds in real life.
+It is meant to make lower-load, lower-bill operation easier to understand.

 Why this demo matters